Program Overview

 Mentors: Davis Herring (herring@lanl.gov) and Richard Berger (rberger@lanl.gov) CCS-7

 Task-based parallelism decomposes an application into a set of tasks: distributed function calls with known data dependencies.
 The need for analysis and parallel, portable execution of these tasks restricts how they are expressed, which can make programming in this model more challenging.
-We plan to extend our C++ task-based parallelism library FleCSI with additional forms of task invocation that automatically select relevant data types, take advantage of data already located in available host or GPU memory, and facilitate access to data allocated by parts of the application not based on FleCSI.
+We plan to extend our C++ task-based parallelism library FleCSI with additional forms of task invocation that facilitate access to data allocated by parts of the application not based on FleCSI.
 The goal is to improve the separation between the scientific application and the computational infrastructure, allowing experts in each field to better focus their attention.

 Ocean Model Optimization on GPUs